homelissa/tetris/README.md

 * Use the keyboard to move and rotate puzzle pieces.

 ## Code Highlights
 I implemented an algorithm that iterates through the board matrix and tetris pieces and draws the game screen.
 Each tetris piece is filled with its respective shape color.
-The board has white grid lines so users can easily see where the piece will land at.

 ```javascript